Sarah627/Java_miniatures/README.md

       ```
   - yes, just the place of the brackets is different.

-  - Now, as mentioned array is a reference type, which means the array reference variables contains the address of the array not the array content itself.
+  - Array is a reference type, which means the array reference variables contains the address of the array not the array content itself.
+      try the following:

+      ``` java
+          int[] elements = {0,3,5,2,51,54,78,9,3};
+          System.out.println(elements); //returns an ambiguos string -- memory location
+      ```
   - It's important at this point to differenciate between declaring an array and allocating memory for it, declaring an array is just declaring an array reference variable to point to the array elements later, allocating space actually happens when you add elements to the array.
   - Unlike the primitive datatypes; declaring an array doesn't allocate space in memory, only when you start to assign values to array elements.

+      ``` java
+          int[] elements; // this is declaration without initialization System.out.println(elements); //error
+      ```
   - now you have to be familiar with `null` which is the value of the reference variable if the reference variable doesn't contain a reference to an array.

-     `arrayRefVar[index] = value;`
+  - you get NullPointerException when you try to access `elements[0]` if you didn't initialize elements array already, here the reference variable points to null.
+  - Using `null` keyword with reference variables as a 'value':

       ``` java
+          int[] elements = null;
+          System.out.println(elements); //null
+      ```
+  - How empty array could be:

+     ``` java
+         int[] integers = {};
+         System.out.println(integers.length); // 0
+     ```
+  - So in general,the sytax of declaring array as follows:

+     `elementType arrayRefVar[index] = new elementType[arraySize];`

+  - This statement does two things: (1) it creates an array using new elementType[arraySize]
+and (2) it assigns the reference of the newly created array to the variable arrayRefVar.
+  - you can declare an array, specify its size then assign elements to it:

+      ``` java
             int[] myList = new String[10];
             myList[7] = 5;
       ```
-  - for example this is how to initialize an array:
+  - for example this is one way to how you can initialize an array:

       ```java